wp-plugins/lightbox-plus/readme.txt

 * No support for iPad (if someone wants to donate an iPad to me I will guarantee support)
  * It generally seems to work though I just don't support it as I don't have an iPad.
 * In some instances performance may be slow in older versions IE - this may be due to plugin conflicts or slow JavaScript performance in IE.
-* Lightboxed video does not seem to work in IE on locally installed sites, for example viewing in IE 7.0 while running XAMPP, this seems to be a Windows only issue.
+* Lightboxed video does not seem to work in IE on locally installed sites, for example viewing in IE 7.0 while running XAMPP; this seems to be a Windows only issue.

 = Plugin Conflicts =